A Beginners Guide to Qualitative Data

 Description:

-On Tuesday March 14th, Clark County Public Health, Health Assessment and Evaluation (HAE) staff will facilitate “Qualitative 101,” an all-day workshop designed to provide training and education for staff about implementation and analysis of qualitative research methods.
+In 2023, Clark County Public Health, Health Assessment and Evaluation (HAE) staff facilitated “Qualitative 101,” an all-day workshop designed to provide training about implementation and analysis of qualitative research methods.
+The content from that training was preserved and made available on this webpage.

 Objectives: